Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 `;
 ```

 I would love to see an initiative similar to [System UI] but based on CSS variables.
 How amazing would it be, if there was [Stylish] but based on CSS variables?
-Super amazing IMHO.
+Super amazing 🤔

 ## Summary